Sanchez042004/Heart-Diabetes-ML/README.md

 ## Data Splitting

-To evaluate the performance of our models accurately, I split the dataset into training and testing sets.
+To evaluate the performance of our models accurately, the dataset was divided into training and testing sets.
 Typically, 70-80% of the data was allocated for training, while the remaining 20-30% was reserved for testing.

 ```python
 x_train, x_test, y_train, y_test = train_test_split(x,y, test_size=0.2, random_state=42)